Let me start by saying what needs to be said:

 Don’t panic though!

-I’ve written this post to arm you with the proper ammunition for surviving your connection flights through America in the Christmas rush.
+I’ve written this post to arm you with the proper ammunition for surviving your connection flights through America.

 Book Flights with Long Connections